 Packed with comfort

-The shoe offers a secure fit given that the collar and tongue are sufficiently padded and supported by the hook and loop velcro strap and lace-up fastening.
-A pre-molded heel counter aids the compact rubber "Stabilo" heel support system.
+The shoe offered us a secure fit, which we attribute to the collar and tongue being sufficiently padded and supported by the hook and loop velcro strap and lace-up fastening.
+We also noticed that the pre-moulded heel counter aids the compact rubber stabilo heel support system.

 No scrimping of materials here

-Its overall excellent build overjoys several users.
+Its overall excellent build overjoys us.
 Everything’s assembled using high-quality materials.
 It retained the best elements of the original template, such as the patented crisscross ankle system joined together by a velcro strap.

 A real steal